CatherineAchuryH/CatherineAchuryH/README.md

 **Full Stack Developer | Backend Specialist**

 Welcome to my GitHub!
 I'm a passionate Full Stack Developer with a strong focus on backend technologies.
-I thrive on building robust APIs and scalable applications, always eager to learn and tackle new challenges.
+I thrive on building reliable APIs and scalable applications, always eager to learn and tackle new challenges.

 ---